legendary-code/chaos-studio-web/app/src/markdown/pages/Home.md

 if the attractor doesn't diverge off into infinity and instead stays within a bounded space.

-There's an endless number of simple and complex equations that you can come up with, for which one could find strange attractors, which is one of the many reasons I wanted to open source this site, so that others can contribute their interesting equations.
+There's an endless number of simple and complex equations that you can come up with, for which one could find strange attractors.
+One of the many reasons I wanted to open source this site is so that others can contribute their interesting equations.
 This is only a small glimpse of what chaos theory is about and how these strange attractors are generated, but hopefully enough to get a general idea of how it all works.